Method Transfer Studies

 Types of Transfers

-Eurofins Sinensis works closely with clients to determine the most appropriate strategy for an efficient method transfer.
+Eurofins BioPharma Product Testing Netherlands works closely with clients to determine the most appropriate strategy for an efficient method transfer.
 Our approach is based on regulatory guidance combined with a risk analysis.
 Transfer options typically include:

 - Comparative Testing – This is the most common approach and requires the testing of homogeneous lots of material by the sending and receiving laboratories.
 The transfer protocol will stipulate the details of the procedure, the samples that will be used and the acceptance criteria.